he44/EfficientNet-UNet/README.md

 - basically had a wrapper model, now only need to do skip connections and conv2d and upsampling

+- bottleneck done, did one upsampling and concatenation...
+I am following the U-Net, with 4 upsampling layers

+- also noticed that the layers should end at "dropout" in the encoder part

 @DONE check the efficientnet from Keras with the panda image above, making sure it actually has pre-trained weights